mbaynton/batch-framework/README.md

 database), and a controller or other script making use of the `HttpRunnerControllerTrait` to  handle incoming requests and interface with your application's session layer.

-Each long-running job is coded as the following components:
+Coding a long-running task typically involves setting up the following components:
   - An implementation of `TaskInterface`.
-  - An extension of `AbstractRunnableIterator`.
+  - An extension of `AbstractRunnableIterator` to serve `Runnables`.
-  - An implementation of `RunnableInterface`.
+  - An implementation of `RunnableInterface` to do the work units.
+  - An extension of `TaskInstanceState` to provide input properties specific to the job.

 ### Parallelization: using multiple runners
 Strictly speaking, this framework supports concurrent execution of more than one runnable